 6. Customize the curriculum to student learning

 Every student in your classroom learns and retains information in a different way.
 Each student thrives in a particular environment, and responds better to certain teaching techniques.
-You can’t satisfy every student’s classroom needs, but with customizable course curriculum, you can get pretty close.
+You can’t satisfy every student’s classroom needs, but with a customizable course curriculum, you can get pretty close.

 From presentation to process to evaluation, we make it easy to customize your online medical terminology course throughout the semester, so you can focus less on logistics and more on teaching.
 Our superior support team is ready around the clock to help you personalize your course materials, and our digital proctoring services help us ensure the integrity of your course.